tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/custom_models/environment_during_propagation.rst

                 sine_coefficients = earth_gravity_field.cosine_coefficients

     Note the above will only work if the ``earth_gravity_field`` is of the type :func:`~tudatpy.numerical_simulation.environment.SphericalHarmonicGravityFieldModel`, which typically means that the body has default spherical harmonic gravity field settings (see :ref:`default_env_models`) or that spherical harmonic gravity field settings were defined using the :func:`~tudatpy.numerical_simulation.environment_setup.gravity_field.spherical_harmonic` function).
-For safety, the above could be put inside the ``try`` block of a ``try/except`` construction,  wherethe ``except`` block will be entered in case the gravity field type of the Earth is not spherical harmonic.
+For safety, the above could be put inside the ``try`` block of a ``try/except`` construction,  where the ``except`` block will be entered in case the gravity field type of the Earth is not spherical harmonic.

 .. _flight_conditions_during_propagation: